 Tearing Down the Perego Gaucho

-To operate the motor controller, it needs a 0 to 5v input which drives the motor duty between 0 and 100% duty.
+To operate the motor controller, it needs a 0 to 5v input, which drives the motor duty between 0 and 100% duty.
 The controller is supplied with a 100k potentiometer across a 5v supply.
-This allows the use of a typical hall effect pedal which uses a sensor and magnet to change the output dependant on its position.
+This allows using a typical hall effect pedal that uses a sensor and magnet to change the output depending on its position.

 One thing that had me stumped for a long time was that the pedal would output 5v when the controller expected 0v.
-After much head-scratching and some Googling, I discovered a neat trick.
-Rotating the magnet (outlined in red) flips its relationship with the sensor (green outline), and gives me the output I need to drive the controller.
+Finally, after much head-scratching and some Googling, I discovered a neat trick.
+Rotating the magnet (outlined in red) flips its relationship with the sensor (green outline) and gives me the output I need to drive the controller.

 Assembling the Perego upgraded electronics

 To keep the electronics dry, I plan to install the main parts inside a waterproof enclosure.
-As you can see it’s a pretty tight fit!
+As you can see, it’s a pretty tight fit!
 In this image, you can see some of the other electronics I’ve included.
 There is an inline CTEK connection to make charging that bit easier.
-There is also a ‘Master’ switch which controls a relay which will fully isolate the battery.
+There is also a ‘Master’ switch that controls a relay which will fully isolate the battery.